11 video game marketing campaigns we love (2025 update)

 While it might not have a happy ending, the game’s clever marketing campaign undoubtedly helped cement its place in horror history.

-Stardew Valley is one of the most celebrated indie games in video game history, marking its place in the hearts of more than 20 million players across various platforms through its relaxing farm life simulation gameplay.
+Stardew Valley is one of the most celebrated indie games in video game history.
+Its relaxing farm life simulation gameplay has won the hearts of more than 20 million players across various platforms.
 Even its soundtrack has a huge following, with an Orchestral Tour set to travel the world next year (promoted by yours truly).

 However, most would agree that the most impressive thing about Stardew Valley is that this indie darling was developed and marketed by just one man, Eric Barone (also known as ConcernedApe).